-I opted to do 2 knobs on the longer drawers, single knobs on the shorter drawers and pulls on the deep drawers – that would likely require the assistance of my foot on occasion.
+I opted to do 2 knobs on the longer drawers, single knobs on the shorter drawers, and pulls on the deep drawers – that would likely require the assistance of my foot on occasion.
 I liked how the double knob mimicked what might be found on a bedroom dresser, and I felt like that many pulls would be too busy.

 I also opted to keep with the same size of pull for the fridge panel ready cover, helping our wall of cabinets look more seamless.

-Think about how you might open each cabinet, if a pull or knob would feel best, and how they might look once they are all installed.
+Think about how you might open each cabinet if a pull or knob would feel best, and how they might look once they are all installed.
 You’ll be grateful you ordered some samples of knobs and pulls to hold up and compare.

 There you have it!
 My 5 step process for selecting hardware for your kitchen.
 But perhaps my best advice is to just go with your gut.
-Resist the urge to ask 50 other people for their opinions – which will only leave you second guessing yourself.
+Resist the urge to ask 50 other people for their opinions – which will only leave you second-guessing yourself.

 I hope this has been helpful!
-I’d love to discuss what finishes and styles are your favorite in the comments below.
+I’d love to discuss what finishes and styles are your favorites in the comments below.
 Or feel free to share images of your favorite hardware in your home or that you’ve seen online.